Provisional Skills Assessment

 ACECQA is unable to answer questions or provide advice on migration, visa or points requirements.
 These questions must be directed to the Department of Home Affairs.

-Prepare the required supporting documentation for your application.
+Step 2 - Prepare the required supporting documentation for your application.

 You will be asked to provide certified colour copies of the following documents: